robinleander/ECC/README.md

 # ECC

 This is an educational implementation of ECC and ECDH.

 **_It is not fit for any practical use!_**

+Please use python's excellent [cryptography](https://pypi.python.org/pypi/cryptography) package instead.

+However for a look at a fairly minimal implementation of ECC you are in the right place.

 ## Usage